petervanderdoes/AVH-Extended-Categories/readme.txt

 You can set the following options for the Category Group Widget:

-* Which group to show on the home page.
+* Which group to show on the 'special' pages.
+The 'special' pages are, Home, Category archive, Tag archive, Daily/Monthly/Yearly archive, Author archive, Search results page.
 * Which group to show when no group is associated with a post.
 Useful for older posts that don't have the association.
 * Set the default group when editing or creating a post.